BuvinJT/distbuilder/docs/Examples.md

 and then "pass it through" an overridable function where you may access such and revise it for your own needs prior to its use.

-So, what's the point of setting `prc.isTestingExe = True` ?
+So, what's the point of setting `prc.isExeTest = True` ?
 If you have run this example program, the most astute observer may notice (on Windows or Mac, but not Linux...) that the stdout/err messages (seen by clicking the "Hello Tkinter"